MITHaystack/HOPS/doc/reference/source/hops4/data_processing/algorithm_and_output/ionospheric.rst

 After the first dTEC trial, the algorithm caches the full SBD search window and, if the approximate SNR exceeds :math:`15`, narrows the SBD window to :math:`\pm 1` bin around the fitted SBD to accelerate subsequent trials.
+This can greatly accelerate ionospheric fringe fitting in the strong (high-SNR) fringe case.

 Output and Solution
 ~~~~~~~~~~~~~~~~~~~